shreyashchhatbar/Elderly-Home-Care/README.md

 A program for reminder notification and many more features.

-# This is the parent folder contains two folder as pyhton and html
+# This is the parent folder contains two folder as python and html
 Same program is created with two different languages - one with Python and one with HTML, CSS, JS, Bootstrap.

 # Features